 Meg Gray is the founder of Papeachu Press.
-She's an editor, coffee-slinger, and ceramics-maker, often anxious and reading too many things at once.
+She's an editor, coffee-slinger, and cat-lover, often anxious and reading too many things at once.

 We also put out our bi-annual print journal, Papeachu Review, showcasing individual works from various creators.
 Fiction, non fiction, poetry, art, and comix can all be published in Papeachu Review.
 For more information, check out our Submit page.

 Lin is a 25-year-old enby poet from "Almost Canada," Western Washington.
 They have been finding comfort in creating stories since they could talk.
 They are particularly interested in stories created from stream-of-consciousness writing.
 They feel that the best work is the vulnerable work.
 You can find their published work in Papeachu Review #1, Winter Edition.
 Lin is a self-taught creative with no formal training or college experience.
 Lin feels that this sets them apart and can inspire folx to take alternative routes to their goals.